andreAmorimF/musikov/README.md

  - Gem packaging.
  - Installation instructions.
  - Define an option for the duration of the songs by time or by number of notes.
+ - Maybe classify different sacles in order to aproximate a generated song to the predominant scale.

 ## Author